dieterich-lab/single-cell-nanopore/README.md

 Wang Q, Boenigk S, Boehm V, Gehring NH, Altmueller J, Dieterich C. Single cell transcriptome sequencing on the Nanopore platform with ScNapBar.
 RNA.
 2021 Apr 27;27(7):763–70. [doi:10.1261/rna.078154.120](http://www.rnajournal.org/cgi/doi/10.1261/rna.078154.120).

+> **Important**\
+> How to use the unreleased version of **ScNapBar**.
+Installation only works with flexible channel policy.
+All dependencies are unpinned, except **TBB**.
+To ensure that the compiler uses the pinned version of **TTB** libraries, `CMAKE_CXX_FLAGS` need to be provided.
+The cluster configuration is deprecated.
+To use *e.g.* SLURM, the relevant Snakemake executor plugin must be installed.
+The documentation in this file has been modified to reflect the latest changes.

 ## Installation

 1. Software dependencies are managed using **`conda`**, for more information see <br> [https://docs.conda.io/projects/conda/en/latest/user-guide/install/](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).